Photo by Alan Beymer – for Volume 4 of Voices of the Grove

 Coming in the next three months:

-Manzanita Writers Press has been granted a generous California Humanities grant for a fantastic Gold Country oral history project spanning the next two years, 2022-2024.
+Manzanita Writers Press was granted a generous California Humanities grant for a fantastic Gold Country oral history project through November 2024.
 This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.
 Visit www.calhum.org.

-- Oral interviews of the elders in our community filmed by partner CCTV with assistance from museum, senior center, and community members – teen filmmakers wanted for training
+• Oral interviews of the elders in our community filmed by partner CCTV with assistance from the museums, senior centers, and community members, featured on our new YouTube channel

-- FREE Voices of Wisdom free writing classes for seniors 55+
+• FREE Voices of Wisdom continues the free writing classes for seniors 55+ (a program ongoing since 2016).

-- FREE Technology and smartphone classes for seniors
+• FREE Technology and smartphone classes for seniors were held

-- Publishing a community book of Voices of Wisdom and another book based on the Mi-wok stories.
+• Publishing a community book of Voices of Wisdom and another book based on the elder stories of our community, and a poetry collection.

-More information has been posted in social media, newspapers, and senior centers.
-See the Calaveras Enterprise article in February 2023.
+More information has been posted on social media, in newspapers, and in senior centers.
+See the Calaveras Enterprise article from February 2023.
 Find out more at calhum.org

 Notice about our location: